Last updated: Jan-17-2024

-Within the Cloudinary Console, you can create transformation presets.
+Within the Cloudinary Console, you can create transformation templates (previously known as transformation presets).
 These allow your team to apply approved complex crops, optimizations and artistic details to your assets, all with one click and in real time.
 Let’s show you how to set them up.

 This video is brought to you by Cloudinary's video player - embed your own!